onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>axes</tt> : list of ints (required)</dt>
 <dd>List of integers indicating the dimensions to be inserted.
 Negative value means counting dimensions from the back.
-Accepted range is [-r, r-1].</dd>
+Accepted range is [-r, r-1] where r = rank(input).</dd>
 </dl>

 #### Inputs